 GFI Groups’ Results Will Be Consolidated with Those of BGC

-NEW YORK, Dec.
-31, 2015 /PRNewswire/ — BGC Partners, Inc. (NASDAQ: BGCP) (“BGC Partners,” “BGC,” or the “Company,”) a leading global brokerage company servicing the financial and real estate markets, today announced that it has updated its outlook for the quarter ending December 31, 2015.
+NEW YORK, NY – September 28, 2015 – BGC Partners, Inc. (NASDAQ: BGCP) (“BGC Partners,” “BGC,” or the “Company,”) a leading global brokerage company servicing the financial and real estate markets, today announced that it has updated its outlook for the quarter ending September 30, 2015.
 The results will include the consolidation of those for BGC’s majority-owned division, GFI Group Inc. (OTC: GFIG) (“GFI Group” or “GFI”), a leading intermediary and provider of trading technologies and support services to the global OTC and listed markets.

-BGC expects its quarterly revenues for distributable earnings to be above the low-end of the range of its previously stated guidance and for its pre-tax distributable earnings to be towards the mid-point.
+BGC expects its quarterly revenues for distributable earnings and its pre-tax distributable earnings to be around the mid-point of the range of its previously stated guidance.
 This updated outlook reflects the addition of GFI and strong double-digit year-on-year growth for the Company’s Real Estate Services business.
-BGC’s previous outlook had assumed a full quarter of revenues and profits from Trayport, which was sold on December 11, 2015.
-BGC’s third quarter 2015 outlook was originally published in a press release dated October 28, 2015, and was as follows:
+BGC’s third quarter 2015 guidance was originally published in a press release dated July 29, 2015, and was as follows:

-Original Fourth Quarter 2015 Outlook Compared with Fourth Quarter 2014 Results
+Original Third Quarter 2015 Outlook Compared with Third Quarter 2014 Results

-- BGC expected pre-tax distributable earnings to increase by between approximately 17 percent and 38 percent and to be in the range of $85 million to $100 million, versus $72.6 million.
+The Company expected pre-tax distributable earnings to increase by between approximately 22 percent and 44 percent and to be in the range of $80 million to $95 million, versus $65.8 million.

-With respect to BGC’s consolidated quarterly results, approximately 33 percent of GFI’s post-tax distributable earnings are expected to be attributable to non-controlling interest in subsidiaries, while the remaining approximately 67 percent are expected to be attributable to BGC’s fully diluted shareholders.
+With respect to BGC’s consolidated results, approximately 33 percent of GFI’s post-tax distributable earnings are expected to be attributable to noncontrolling interest in subsidiaries, while the remaining approximately 67 percent are expected to be attributable to the Company’s fully diluted shareholders.